-It was a bit warmer today than it has been, with very little breeze.
+It was a bit warmer today with very little breeze.
 But otherwise it was another nice day.
-Another factor with the temperature is that the insects were more active as well.
+With a warm and calm day the insects were more active as well.
 I haven’t noticed mosquitos yet but there have been gnats, deer flies, and what might be midges.

 I was surprised today at the number of new people starting thru hikes.
 This morning I had breakfast at the shelter and talked to those who were there for the night.
 There were five thru hikers.
 And I passed more than that again today.

 I also met hikers named “Galant” and Heather who had stopped for water at the same place as I did.

 Heather is section hiking and Galant is starting a thru hike.
 He has a strong accent, perhaps Japanese.
 He has already completed the two other long trails, the PCT and CDT, and is now trying to complete the AT as well.
 We talked for a while about his experience on the other trails before heading off.

 It was another long day and I was more tired today, probably because it was the third long day in a row.
 I made it to my campsite around 6:45 pm after 11.5 hours of hiking.
 According to the trail guide, this was the site of a former dairy farm from the 1800s—hence the name “Cheese Factory.”